pconrad-fb/restructured-dreams/source/recipes/recipes-sphinx.rst

     .. toctree::
        :hidden:

-If you don't put a `.. toctree::` on every damn page, then your left nav goes bonkers when you hit a page without one.
+If you don't put a title and a `.. toctree::` on every damn page, then your left nav goes bonkers when you hit a page without one.
 And you get a build warning too:

 ::

-    /home/pconrad/git/restructured-dreams/source/recipes/index.rst:4: WARNING: toctree contains reference to document 'recipes/19-recipes-slides' that doesn't have a title: no link will be generated
+    /home/pconrad/git/restructured-dreams/source/recipes/index.rst:4: WARNING: toctree contains reference to document 'recipes/sphinx' that doesn't have a title: no link will be generated

 Also don't forget that not all editors (based on DocUtils) understand the Sphinx directives, so you'll get this: